mathiasverraes/15yearsddd/manuscript/scott-millett/essay.md

  * Uphold personal values and principles

 ![Domain-Driven Design first principles](../images/scott-millett/FirstPrinciples.png)

-The DDD first principles highlight why technical teams should be more aligned with the domain and drive all decisions from that position.
-After all the clue is in the name, the domain is the business, drive all design decisions based on the specifiction “will this help me achieve the business goal?”.
-If you don’t have a solid understanding of the goal then it is unlikely you will make good decisions.
-All decisions need to be taken in the wider context of your business and how what you do enables value to be produced.

 I would hasten to add that however well you manage the non technical side, it goes without saying you need to have a proficient technical ability.
 However I have often witnessed that a good understanding of the goal of the core domain and the problem space itself enables a simpler solution to be found that requires a simpler technical implementation.